So there’s a connection, is there, between our Olympic athletes and Maybelline?

 So what about our Olympians and Maybelline?

-The make-up company, Maybelline (other brands are available!) have, this year, apparently changed their iconic tag line from “Maybe she’s born with it.
+The make-up company, Maybelline (other brands are available!) have, recently, apparently changed their iconic tag line from “Maybe she’s born with it.
 Maybe it’s Maybelline.” (you just heard the jingle in your head, didn’t you?!) to…

 Make it happen